Orange County Community Foundation

 Social Justice

 • Orange County Social Justice Fund: Launched in 2023, envisions "an Orange County where all residents have equal economic, civic, and social rights and opportunities."
-Awards approximately $460,000 annually to 25 organizations that meet urgent needs in marginalized communities, create change through collaborative efforts, and address root causes of economic, political, and social injustice.
+Awards approximately $460,000 annually to 25 organisations that meet urgent needs in marginalised communities, create change through collaborative efforts, and address root causes of economic, political, and social injustice.

 African American Alliance Fund